alema-r/Alessandro-Marcolini-Oniro/docs/repo-workspace.rst

 *************

-The `manifest repository <https://git.ostc-eu.org/OSTC/OHOS/manifest>`_ provides the manifests available for configuring a workspace.
-The project provides two kinds of manifests:
+The `manifest repository <https://git.ostc-eu.org/OSTC/OHOS/manifest>`_ provides the manifest for configuring a workspace.
+The project provides a single ``default.xml`` manifest file in each of the active branches.

-* develop manifests (where some projects are following a branch)
-* default manifests (where all projects are pinned to specific revisions)
+Depending on the specific branch of the manifest repository, that manifest may either allow some projects to follow changes by selecting git branches or pin all projects to a specific git commit revision.

 Setting up the Workspace
 ************************